Not-A-Builder/SMP-Methodology/Workflow.md

 a.
 Analysis of the prediction function (.predict) for time-series data

 b.
-Check fbprophet src code for syntax ('alpha', how the prediction is done etc)

 The use of np.exp() is for the purpose of depicting a growth/decay in the curve.
 For more details please follow this link: https://mathinsight.org/exponential_function

 ##### Solution: https://github.com/Not-A-Builder/SMP-Methodology/tree/master/fbprophet%20source%20code